roeeki/moon_lander_demo_for_kids/README.md

 # moon_lander_demo_for_kids
 This is a cool moon landing demo for kids.
 We simulate a lunar lander with camera relative navigation system.
-User gets height readings from camera, and uses a joystick to controll lander height.
+User gets height readings from camera, and uses a joystick to control lander height.
 The mission is to try and land the lander safely!

 The demo is made of:
 - a lunar lander model with OAK-D stereo cameras to measure distance to ground
-- a 1m height frame with cord and pulley so pulling/releasing the coard takes the lunar lander up \ down
+- a 1m height frame with cord and pulley so pulling/releasing the line takes the lunar lander up \ down
 - a servo and a joystick to pull \ release the cord, and thus control the lander height